 - Too Complicated to Give

 In 2015, Nonprofit Tech For Good reported that for every one thousand website visitors, a nonprofit raises $612.
 Therefore, it’s crucial to ensure that “Donate Now” links or other elements that encourage visitors to give, are visible on your homepage.

 Check out the Exceptional Children’s Assistance Center (ECAC).
 Their bright orange “Donation” button is hard to miss.
 Additionally, it links to a comprehensive page which details the various ways people can show support.

 If your donation link is hiding in the corner, make sure to bring it front and center.

 - No Call-to-Actions

-Are you making any of the mistakes mentioned above?
+Have you made any of the mistakes mentioned above?
+How did you fix them?
 Let us know in the comments below or tweet us with your questions: @amdeellc.